Lutz-Pfannenschmidt/wizard-score-keeper/README.md

 It's a score keeper for the wizard card game.
 It's just like the little pieces of paper you get with the game, but digital.

+## Usage
+You can use the app for free at [https://lutz-pfannenschmidt.github.io/wizard-score-keeper/](https://lutz-pfannenschmidt.github.io/wizard-score-keeper/).

+## Run locally

 ```bash
 npm run start
 ```